How can I tell how hurricane resistant a Florida house is before I buy it?

 Sunday, September 8, 2019

 There is no such thing as a “hurricane proof” house.
-As more Category 5 hurricanes with gusts up to 200 mph make landfall each storm season, the challenge to keep the walls and roof of a house intact under the enormous wind pressures gets more difficult.
+As more Category 4 and 5 hurricanes with gusts up to 200 mph make landfall, the challenge to keep the walls and roof of a house intact under the enormous wind pressures gets more difficult.
 But “hurricane resistant” with only minor damage is an achievable goal.

 And most of what you need to know about the hurricane-resistance of a house is contained in the Florida Wind Mitigation form that many homeowners have filed with their insurance company for discounts on their windstorm insurance.
 The form’s offical name is Uniform Mitigation Verficiation Inspection Form OIR-B1-1802.